mmollina/MAPpoly/cran-comments.md

-## Re-submission of MAPpoly package
+## Resubmission of MAPpoly package

-This is a re-submission of the MAPpoly package, previously archived because CRAN was unable to reach the maintainer due to an outdated email address.
+This is a resubmission of the MAPpoly package, previously archived because CRAN was unable to reach the maintainer due to an outdated email address.
-The maintainer email has been updated and the package is actively maintained again.
+The maintainer email has been updated and the package is now reachable.

 This submission contains maintenance updates only; no major functionality changes were introduced.

-Thank you for reviewing our re-submission!
+Thank you for reviewing this resubmission.

 ## Test environments

-* Win-builder (release and devel)
+* Ubuntu Linux 22.04 (via GitHub Actions): R-release, R-devel, R-oldrel-1
+* Windows Server 2022 (via GitHub Actions): R-release, R-devel
+* macOS (via GitHub Actions): R-release, R-devel (ARM64)
+* rhub (via GitHub Actions): Fedora Linux, Windows, macOS (clang-asan, valgrind)
+* Local Windows 11: R-release

-## R CMD check results
+## R CMD check results on Local Windows 11

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

- - on local macOS: R 4.3.3
-   * installed size is 8.2Mb
-     sub-directories of 1Mb or more:
-       * R:      2.8Mb
-       * data:   3.0Mb
-   * GNU make is a SystemRequirements.

- - Checked with `--use-LTO` flag: Installation successful without any errors or warnings.

 ## Downstream dependencies

-We checked 3 reverse dependencies (3 from CRAN + 0 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
- * We failed to check 0 packages
+We ran `R CMD check` on two downstream dependencies and found no issues.